Matthew 26

 [58] And Peter followed Him from afar, until the court of the high priest; and having entered within, he sat with the guards to see the end.

-Comments Matthew 26:58 Human curiosity conquers fear.
-Peter followed until the courtyard because he was curious to see the end.
+Comments Matthew 26:58 At this point, human curiosity outweighs fear.
+Peter followed until the courtyard, because of being curious to see the end.

 [59] And the chief priests and the whole council sought false witness against Jesus, so that they might put Him to death;

 Comments Matthew 26:59 “False witness against Jesus.”
 This verse says false witness, which means there is no truth in them.
 Who is the father of lies?
-They use lies to condemn the Lord of truth.
+At this point, they use lies to condemn the Lord of truth.
 It starts with lies to condemn the Lord of truth.

 [60] but they did not find any of many having come forward as false witnesses.